webscopeio/supabase-modules/docs/getting-started/existing-project.md

 :::

+This provider has to be included in the project code.
+In a Next 13 application this would be in the main`layout.tsx` file.
+For more, see [TanStack Query Next.js app with streaming](https://tanstack.com/query/latest/docs/framework/react/examples/nextjs-suspense-streaming).

 ### Middleware

 Update or create a `middleware.ts` file at the root of your project.
 Since Server Components can't write cookies, you need middleware to refresh expired Auth tokens and store them.